Sherman Oaks Galleria: History

 In June 2007, the Pacific Galleria 16 Theaters changed into an ArcLight Cinemas, as Pacific Theaters own the ArcLight brand.
 The transformation began gradually, with re-branding at the start, and renovation throughout the summer of 2007.
 The theater was closed for three months to complete the process.
 In April 2021, Pacific Theatres & ArcLight Cinema declared they would not reopen any of their 18 locations following the COVID-19 pandemic.

 On June 18, 2021, the same day Pacific Theatres filed for Chapter 7 Bankruptcy, John Khamneipur, General Manager for owners Douglas Emmett, announced their lease with Regal Cinemas, the first of the former ArcLight/Pacific Theatres to announce such news.
 The theater reopened in July 2021 as part of the Regal Cinemas chain with a $10M added IMAX, Regal RPX, ScreenX, & 4DX.

 In January 2023, Regal Cinemas announced that the theater would close on February 15 of that year unless the lease was renegotiated.
 In May 2023, Regal reached a new lease agreement with the galleria to continue operating the theater.
 In May 2025, Regal announced that an IMAX would be added to the theater.

-In September 2022, it was announced that Hertz would move its HQ to Sherman Oaks Galleria in which move represents office reduction.
-Robert Licht said that there would be a ton of internal consideration that goes to an investment.
+In September 2022, it was announced that Hertz Investment Group would move its headquarters to the Galleria.